abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 skillfully approach a person and work out a problem even in a situation that is difficult or uncomfortable.

-Nipako comes from the root word *nipa,* which means to lay low.
+Nipako comes from the root word *nipa*, which means to lay low.
 So I think of it as not jumping into a conversation with the first thing that comes to mind, and not trying to be the first person to come up with a quick solution.
 Instead, it is more akin to paying attention and